pjohansson/inkling/docs/src/features/structure.md

     -> submit_article

 === submit_article ===
 You submit it to your editor.
+Wow, writing is easy!
 #
 # ";
 # let mut story = read_story_from_string(content).unwrap();